jphilipstevens/lru-cache/README.md

 CI/CD: GitHub Actions
 Releases: GitHub and Semantic Releases

+## Future Considerations

+1. Use ReadThedocs to build an online code documentation
+2. Improve dev setup with watching both src and tests to run the while build and test suite

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.